rahulsharma11/myblogs/clku0jfpz000009l2cdxbaqfj.md

 Without this, you have to fly the drone on your own.

-Alternatively, you can use the optical flow camera that gives you a change in X/Y direction which is used to put the drone in a self hold position.
+Alternatively, you can use the optical flow camera that gives you a change in X/Y direction which is used to put the drone in a self-hold position.

 **\*) Payload (if required)**

 These are the extra component which you want to carry along with the drone like camera, lidar etc.

-You should tune the drone with the payload in order to use it effectively.
+You should tune the drone with the payload to use it effectively.

 ## Connection Diagram

-Straight from the Official page of Ardupilot here is Connection Diagram attached.
+Straight from the Official page of Ardupilot here is the Connection Diagram attached.

-Reference of image-
+Reference of the image-

 [https://ardupilot.org/copter/\_images/Cubepilot\_ecosystem.jpg](https://ardupilot.org/copter/_images/Cubepilot_ecosystem.jpg)

 ![](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEirO0tLM2TUGOU31GQm8iGo_58vqLHstSCXGU28sOC-mQwU_NSGEz-1mOLizE7_LBQrb0LQCBjjK4nXn5v-1mpU01OP6PrBFK0kVlHm87a2kThH6lZ6fHcJ6nLBYg-UlR0kTVrirC9wbcDesMSOBZnuKa3MG_BKsqc_TCqYLQy4Ppgw4JE467lrpENN-LpY/w579-h770/Cubepilot_ecosystem.jpg align="left")

-As you can see all the necessary connections of ESC,motor,flight controller etc. This is very good image depicting everything you need to know about the connection.
+As you can see all the necessary connections of ESC, motor, flight controller etc. This is a very good image depicting everything you need to know about the connection.

-Still you want to ask anything related to this, you can comment.
+Still, you want to ask anything related to this, you can comment.

 **Assembly**